InsaLan/VPNator/README.md

  - **What does it do?** To be quite explicit, this action kills any process called `openvpn` on the VPS and local host, and disables FireQOS.

- - **How is it done?** The killing of openvpn is simply done using `pkill openvpn`.
-Locally, since a single openvpn process deals with many VPN, we should not be killing the local process.
-A better method is under consideration.
+ - **How is it done?** The killing of openvpn on remote hosts is simply done using `pkill openvpn`.
+It sens a `SIGTERM` signal to the openvpn process, which handles it as a shutdown request.

+ Locally, since a single openvpn process deals with a single VPN connection, we restrict the killing process by matching a pattern against the full command line that launched openvpn, containing the name (and VPN number) of the configuration file for the specific connection we want to terminate.

  FireQOS has a command called `stop` that simply disables it.

- - **How do I know it worked?** On both the VPS and the local host, you should observe that the virtual network devices `tunX` associated to your VPN are no longer present.
+ - **How do I know it worked?** On both the VPS and the local host, you should observe that the virtual network devices `tunX` associated with your VPN are no longer present.
 A `pgrep openvpn` on the VPS should yield nothing.
 There is no specific way to detect whether FireQOS is stopped or not (since it's not a running process), but we have never observed any failure with `fireqos stop`.

 #### Uninstallation